 Every university offers its own variant of financial aid.

 Some have extensive booklets detailing bursaries and scholarships, while others simply have representatives who will explain what’s available.

-To help you figure out what’s available, we created a map of South African universities with the correct link to their postgraduate funding programmes.
+To help you figure out what's out there, we created a map of South African universities with the correct link to their postgraduate funding programmes.